Chittagong: Etymology

+The etymology of Chittagong is uncertain.
 The port city has been known by various names in history, including Chatigaon, Chatigam, Chattagrama, Islamabad, Chattala, Chaityabhumi and Porto Grande De Bengala.

-Name

-The Bengali word for Chittagong, Chottogram (চট্টগ্রাম), has the suffix "-gram" (গ্রাম) meaning village in Standard Bengali.
-A legend dates the name to the spread of Islam, when a Muslim lit a chati (lamp) at the top of a hill in the city and called out Azaan for people.
-The city was renamed Islamabad (City of Islam) and continues to be used in the old city during the Mughal era.
-In April 2018, the Cabinet Division of the Bangladesh Government decided to change the city's name to Chattogram, based on its Bengali spelling and pronunciation.
+The Bengali word for Chittagong, Chattogram (চট্টগ্রাম), has the suffix- "Chatto" (চট্ট/আদর্শ) "Gram" (গ্রাম) meaning village in Standard Bengali.
+The earliest records, before Islam reached the region, state that it was a place of chaitya or Buddhist monasteries.
+The city had a very large Buddhist population before Islam.
+The city was renamed Islamabad (City of Islam) during the Mughal era.
+The name continues to be used in the old city.
+In April 2018, the Cabinet Division of the Government of Bangladesh decided to change the city's name to Chattogram, based on its Bengali spelling and pronunciation; the move was criticized in the Bangladeshi media.

-Chittagong used to be a small fishing village of Manikya King.

-"Chati" means "Lamp" and "Gam" means "Good".

-Portuguese arrived here for business purpose and they asked some land from King of Tripura.
-And King of Tripura granted some lands to Portuguese for business purposes.

-Chittagong is popularly known as Baro Auliyar Desh (Land of twelve Sufi saints).
+One explanation credits the first Arab traders for Shatt Al Ghangh (شط الغنغ) where shatt means "Delta" and ghangh stood for the Ganges, from that term Chattala evolved.
+The Arakanese chronicle that a king named Tsu-la-taing Tsandaya (Sula Taing Chandra), after conquering Bengal, set up a stone pillar as a trophy/memorial at the place since called Tst-ta-gaung as the limit of conquest.